Table of Contents

-When mammography is not sufficient to exclude breast cancer as the cause of gynecomastia, breast tissue biopsy is usually indicated and histologic examination is needed to rule out breast cancer.
+When mammography is not sufficient to exclude breast cancer as the cause of gynecomastia, a breast tissue biopsy is usually indicated and histologic examination is needed to rule out breast cancer.

-The treatment of gynecomastia depends up on the underlying etiology.
+The treatment of gynecomastia depends upon the underlying etiology.

 The physiologic gynecomastia should not be treated in pubertal boys or in neonates because it regresses in most cases.
 Patients with gynecomastia secondary to estrogen-androgen imbalance should be followed up for six months because the glandular tissue is known to be spontaneously replaced by fibrous tissue in a significant number of cases.

 When gynecomastia is a side effect of a drug, the drug should be discontinued if possible.